13th Street station (SEPTA)

-13th Street station is a SEPTA subway station in Philadelphia, Pennsylvania, located under Market Street between 13th and Juniper Streets in Center City.
-The station serves the Market–Frankford Line and as the eastern terminal station for all five routes of the subway–surface trolley lines.
+13th Street station is a SEPTA rapid transit station in Philadelphia, Pennsylvania, located under Market Street between 13th and Juniper streets in Center City.
+The station serves the SEPTA Metro L and is the eastern terminal station for all five routes of the T.

-13th Street is located on the east side of City Hall and Penn Square and is connected to the Downtown Link concourse, a collection of underground passageways serving multiple stations on the Market–Frankford Line, Broad Street Line, PATCO Speedline, and Regional Rail lines.
+13th Street is located on the east side of City Hall and Penn Square and is connected to the Downtown Link concourse, a collection of underground passageways serving multiple stations on the L, B, PATCO Speedline, and Regional Rail lines.
 The station is also served by bus routes operated by SEPTA's City Transit Division and Suburban Division, as well as NJ Transit Bus routes.

-The subway–surface platform was known as Juniper Street until 2011.
-The station is signed as 13th/Juniper Streets on historical system maps.
+The T platform was known as Juniper Street until 2011.
+The station was signed as 13th/Juniper Streets on maps at the time.

 History

-The station opened August 3, 1908 as part of the first extension of the Philadelphia Rapid Transit Company's Market Street subway.
+The station opened on August 3, 1908, as part of the first extension of the Philadelphia Rapid Transit Company's Market Street subway.
 The line had originally opened a year earlier between 69th Street and 15th Street stations.

-The Downtown Link and associated underground corridors surrounding the station are expected to undergo a two-year renovation project in conjunction with renovations to the Broad Street Line's City Hall station.
+The Downtown Link and associated underground corridors surrounding the station are expected to undergo a two-year renovation project in conjunction with renovations to the B 15th Street/City Hall station platforms.

-Market–Frankford Line platforms
+L platforms

-The Market–Frankford Line platforms are located one floor below ground level, connected to the Downtown Link concourse.
+The L platforms are located one floor below ground level, connected to the Downtown Link concourse.
 The south concourse, accessible from the eastbound platform, features direct underground access to SEPTA's headquarters and transit museum, located at 1234 Market Street.
 Market–Frankford trains continue west via Market Street across the Schuylkill River to serve West Philadelphia and Upper Darby, and continue east along Market until Front Street, turning north towards Northeast Philadelphia.

-Subway–surface trolley platform
+T platform

-The subway–surface trolley platform for Routes 10, 11, 13, 34, and 36 is located two stories below ground level, and is accessible only by escalator or stairway from the Market–Frankford platforms.
-The station is located at the end of the subway–surface line on a balloon loop parallel to Juniper Street, and features a single track with all trolleys operating in the same direction.
+The platform for all T routes is located two stories below ground level.
+The station is located at the end of the subway–surface line on a balloon loop parallel to Juniper Street and features a single track with all trolleys operating in the same direction.

 Inbound trolleys discharge passengers on the southernmost portion of the platform.
 The trolleys then proceed to pick up passengers at either Berth 1 or Berth 2.
 Routes 10, 11 and 13 board at Berth 1, which is located on the northernmost portion of the platform.
 Routes 34 and 36 board at Berth 2, which is in the center of the platform.
 Upon departure of the station, the track wraps around and heads west towards 15th Street station.
 It also features a short spur track to the northeast that was formerly used to park occasional stranded or dead trolleys.
 The track was recently disconnected from the main line due to unsuccessful attempts to tie it into the trolleys' communications-based train control signaling system.